-Furthermore, the site offers a deliverable option for improved education facilities in the town - an identified priority for the town.
+The site offers a deliverable option for improved education facilities in the town - an identified priority for the town.
 Given the vast majority of the land identified for development within the PLDP forms enabling works to redevelop Ury House and that much of the land already has planning permission, the level of financial contribution likely to be raised from these sites toward education infrastructure is questioned.
 The education provision identified as being required within the Stonehaven Settlement Statement is therefore unlikely to be addressed.

-The Mains of Cowie site offers the opportunity to deliver a new primary school and food retail within close proximity of the town centre and boundaries of the A92 corridor.
-Both of these facilities have long been identified as priorities for the town, and - despite planning permission having been granted some years ago for food retail at Ury Estate - have yet to be delivered, despite an identified demand for food retail provision.
+The Mains of Cowie site offers the opportunity to deliver a choice of new housing and a new primary school within close proximity of the town centre and boundaries of the A92 corridor.